PieterJansma/ShellScript/README.md

 There is one other file in this repositorie this is the file i used for my experiment.

+## Requirements

+The script has to be a txt file.
+I downloaded the wikipedia page to a pdf and then i used an online pdf to txt converter.

 ## How to download

 1. Click on the code button